 Speech-language pathologists work in a variety of settings.
 Here are a few of the most common:

 The majority of speech, language, and communication disorders can be effectively treated online, from early child development, to articulation issues, fluency, post-stroke rehabilitation, and so much more.
 With that said, there is a small subset of issues, such as feeding and swallowing, that may be better suited to the tactile, hands-on approach of in-person settings.
-Speaking with a speech therapist can help you make the best determination based on your needs.
+Speaking with a speech therapist can help you make the best choice based on your needs.